monerodocs/md/docs/interacting/monerod/reference.md

 (WORK IN PROGRESS)

 The following options define how your node participates in Monero peer-to-peer network.
 This is for node-to-node communication.
 It does **not** affect wallet-to-node interface.

+The node and peer words are used interchangeably.

 | Option                 | Description
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------
 | `--p2p-bind-ip`        | Network interface to bind to for p2p network protocol.
 Default value `0.0.0.0` binds to all network interfaces.
-This is typically what you want.
-You must change this if you want to constrain binding, for example to configure connection through TOR.
+This is typically what you want. <br /><br />You must change this if you want to constrain binding, for example to configure connection through Tor via torsocks: <br />`DNS_PUBLIC=tcp://1.1.1.1 TORSOCKS_ALLOW_INBOUND=1 torsocks ./monerod --p2p-bind-ip 127.0.0.1 --no-igd --hide-my-port`
 | `--p2p-bind-port`      | TCP port to listen for p2p network connections.
-Defaults to `18080` for mainnet, `28080` for testnet, and 38080 for stagenet.
+Defaults to `18080` for mainnet, `28080` for testnet, and `38080` for stagenet.
 You normally wouldn't change that.
+This is helpful to run several nodes on your machine to simulate private Monero p2p network (likely using private Testnet).
+Example: <br/>`./monerod --p2p-bind-port=48080`
+| `--p2p-external-port`  | TCP port to listen for p2p network connections on your router.
+Relevant if you are behind a NAT and still want to accept incoming connections.
+You must then set this to relevant port on your router.
+This is to let `monerod` know what to advertise on the network.
+Default is `0`.
+| `--no-igd`             | Disable UPnP port mapping.
+Add this option to improve security if you are **not** behind a NAT (you can bind directly to public IP or you run through Tor).
 | `--hide-my-port`       | `monerod` will still open and listen on the p2p port.
 However, it will not announce itself as a peerlist candidate.
 Technically, it will return port `0` in a response to p2p handshake (`node_data.my_port = 0` in `get_local_node_data` function).
 In effect nodes you connect to won't spread your IP to other nodes.
 To sum up, it is not really hiding, it is more like "do not advertise".
-| `--add-priority-node`  | Specify list of peers to connect to and
+| `--add-priority-node`  | Specify list of peers to connect to and attempt to keep the connection open. <br /><br />To add multiple nodes use the option several times.
+Example: <br />`./monerod --add-priority-node=178.128.192.138:18081 --add-priority-node=144.76.202.167:18081`
-| `--add-exclusive-node` | Specify list of peers to connect to options add-priority-node and seed-node
+| `--add-exclusive-node` | Specify list of peers to connect to only.
+If this option is given the options `--add-priority-node` and `--seed-node` are ignored. <br /><br />To add multiple nodes use the option several times.
+Example: <br />`./monerod --add-exclusive-node=178.128.192.138:18081 --add-exclusive-node=144.76.202.167:18081`
-| `--seed-node`          | Connect to a node to retrieve peer
+| `--seed-node`          | Connect to a node to retrieve peer addresses, and disconnect.
+If not specified, `monerod` will use hardcoded seed nodes on the first run, and peers cached on disk on subsequent runs.
-| `--p2p-external-port`  | External port for p2p network protocol (if port forwarding used with NAT).
-Default is `0`.
-| `--no-igd`             | Disable UPnP port mapping.
+| `--add-peer`           | Manually add peer to local peerlist.

 #### Help and Version